Definitions of Recyclable Materials Purchased

 Clean Aluminum Wheels: Must be made of aluminum.
-Contaminants such as plastic coating, chrome plating, lead weights or valve steams must not be present to receive full purchase value (See Unclean Aluminum Wheels).
+Contaminants such as plastic coating, chrome plating, lead weights, or valve stems must not be present to receive full purchase value (See Unclean Aluminum Wheels).

 Unclean Aluminum Wheels: Must be made of aluminum.
-Wheels that contain plastic coating, chrome plating, lead weights or valve steams are purchased under this category.
+Wheels that contain plastic coating, chrome plating, lead weights, or valve stems are purchased under this category.